 Dept. of Social Welfare, Dept. of Child Education

-Fosters the ability to learn, think, and practice “Tomoiki (coexistence)” through abundant practical work
+Fostering the ability to learn, think, and practice through an abundance of practical work opportunities

 Cultural education courses have been established with the objective of fostering higher ethics and rich humanity shaped by the University’s founding principles, combining intelligence and sensibility, to develop individuals capable of thriving in modern society.

-The Teacher-Training Course is offered to students wishing to obtain a teaching certificate.
-Teaching Centers have been established with the objective of sending out honest and outstanding teachers with expertise, sociability and skills to offer practical instructions.
+The Teacher Training Course is offered to students wishing to obtain a teaching certificate.
+The Teaching Center has been established with the objective of sending out honest, outstanding teachers with expertise, sociability, and the skills to offer practical instruction.

 Master’s Degree Program: Dept. of Law ／ Doctoral Degree Program: Dept. of Law